-Samsung has included the updated TouchWiz with improved designs, which has been appreciated by users for lower RAM usage, and ease of use.
+Samsung has included the updated TouchWiz with improved designs, which have been appreciated by users for lower RAM usage, and ease of use.
 It contains the latest security patches from Google.
 The update file comes with build number A500FUXXU1CPG2.

 Samsung Galaxy A5 users will benefit from a slew of Marshmallow features such as Google Now on Tap, the Doze Mode that optimizes battery life, give new and improved app permissions, DND mode, improved boot security, support for additional dialects, silent mode for profile and more.